-The Ohio Attorney General appoints the agency's nine-member, bi-partisan Governing Board.
+The Ohio Attorney General appoints the Agency's nine-member, bi-partisan Governing Board.

 The Board Chair is Gene Krebs and the Vice-Chair is Mike Watkins.
+The Agency Governing

-The agency Governing Board appoints two positions: the Ohio Consumers' Counsel and the Deputy Consumers' Counsel.
-The Consumers' Counsel's staff and I are very fortunate to have the guidance of these Board members who volunteer their time to help their fellow Ohioans.
+Board appoints two positions: the Ohio Consumers' Counsel and the Deputy Consumers' Counsel.

+The Consumers' Counsel's staff and I are very fortunate to have the guidance of Chair Krebs and the Board members who volunteer their time to help their fellow Ohioans.

-The agency's budget for delivering services is mainly payroll at about 74 percent.
+The Agency's budget for delivering services is mainly payroll at about 74 percent.
 The Consumers' Counsel's staff is organized into four departments working together to achieve our mission and vision for Ohio consumers.